The question everyone wants to know the answer to following the recent announcement… Which UK Festivals are actually happening in 2021!?

 Wales | 19th – 22nd August 20201🎧🎫

 One of the most stunning UK festival locations, Green Man’s main stage is set against a backdrop of the hills of the Brecon Beacons.
-The four-day event is focussed primarily towards its indie leaning line-up but also has a well-rounded programme of literature, film, comedy, theatre, poetry, arts and more.
+The four-day event is focused primarily on its indie leaning line-up but also has a well-rounded programme of literature, film, comedy, theatre, poetry, arts and more.

 We Out Here Festival